 The short answer is that just about everyone should give serious thought to a collaborative divorce.
 Even if initially, you do not think you can work directly with your spouse, you can draw on the skills of your experienced collaborative practitioner and mutually agreed upon ancillary professionals to educate and direct a meaningful conversation.
-If there’s a single sticking point preventing an global settlement, you can utilize other alternative dispute a resolution processes eliminating your need to engage in litigation.
+If there’s a single sticking point preventing a global settlement, you can utilize other alternative dispute resolution processes eliminating your need to engage in litigation.

 How a Collaborative Divorce Works